strongloop/microgateway/policies/cors/README.md

 #### Overview
-The CORS policy controls the response headers returned by the gateway when HEAD method is invoked on a path that does not have an explictly defined HEAD operation.
+The CORS policy controls the response headers returned by the gateway when OPTIONS method is invoked on a path that does not have an explictly defined OPTIONS operation.

 #### Properties
 * allow-credentials: true | false (optional; default: false)